Boozang-Technologies/boozang-fm/README.md

 ## Usage

-To run the example code on Mac simply run any web server
+To run the example code simply run any web server and open example.html

 On Mac: